Stormheg/wagtail-bakery/README.md

 ### Releases

 1. Create a new branch (e.g. `release/1.1.3`) for the release of the new version.
-1. Update the version number in `setup.py` following [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
+1. Update the version number in `pyproject.toml` following [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
 1. Update `CHANGELOG.md`.
 1. On GitHub, create a pull request and squash merge it.
 1. On GitHub, if this is a minor release bump (for example `1.1.0` or `1.2.0` but not `1.1.1`, `1.2.3`), create a `stable/1.1.x` branch from `main`.